What is Falinks Raid Boss? (Mega Concept Discussion)

 What stands out most

-- Feels efficient and rewarding
+- Feels efficient and fast-paced rather than difficult

 Unique Insight — Falinks (Mega Raid)